Houston Tread Separation Attorneys

 - Uneven tread wear, often caused by improper inflation, issues with suspension parts, misaligned wheels or previous damage to the tire

 - Excessive wear to the tire tread

 If you identify any warning signs of tread separation, it is important to seek repair as soon as possible in order to minimize risk to you and other drivers.

-Unfortunately, tread separation can lead to dangerous accidents, which can cause personal injury to those involved.
-This can include injuries as minor as cuts, bruises or other abrasions, but can also involve conditions like broken bones, spine injury or head trauma.
+Unfortunately, tread separation can lead to dangerous accidents, which can cause severe injury to those involved.
+This can include injuries as minor as cuts, bruises, or other abrasions but can also involve conditions like broken bones, spinal cord injuries, or head/brain trauma.

-If you or someone you love has been involved in an accident due to tire tread separation, it is important to explore your legal options, as you may be eligible to file a personal injury claim, which can assist in the recovery of compensation or other damages to combat financial hurdles like:
+If you or someone you love has been involved in an accident due to tire tread separation, it is important to explore your legal options, as you may be eligible to file a personal injury claim.

-For those residing in and around the Houston, Texas area, the legal team at The Ammons Law Firm LLP serves as a knowledgable and experienced legal resource for victims of personal injury-related matters, including those involved in accidents due to tire tread separation.
-Our tire defect attorneys are extremely knowledgeable and experienced when it comes to this area of personal injury law, and can provide the wise legal guidance you need when seeking justice against those responsible for your injuries, including manufacturers of defective products.
+For those residing in and around the Houston, Texas area, the legal team at The Ammons Law Firm LLP serves as a knowledgeable and experienced legal resource for victims of personal injury-related matters, including those involving accidents due to tire tread separation.
+Our Houston tire defect attorneys are extremely knowledgeable and experienced when it comes to this area of personal injury law and can provide the wise legal guidance you need when seeking justice against those responsible for your injuries, including manufacturers of defective products.

 Our highly skilled attorneys are standing by, prepared to assist you and your loved ones on the road to recovery today.
-To schedule a complimentary initial consultation with a member of our personal injury team, contact The Ammons Law Firm LLP today at (713) 352-8094.
+To schedule a complimentary consultation with a member of our team, contact The Ammons Law Firm LLP today at (866) 808-0960.